kadena-io/pact/docs/en/pact-reference.rst

 See also `module guards <#module-guards>`__ for how this concept can be leveraged to protect more than just tables.

+Note that as of Pact 3.5, the option has been added to selectively allow unguarded reads and transaction history access in local mode only, at the discretion of the node operator.

 .. _rowlevelkeysets:

 Row-level keysets